felixkorch/ipchanger/README.md

 ### Build Instructions for Premake

 #### Windows
-Edit paths.lua to set the directory of your Qt-installation.
+Edit paths.lua to set the directory of your Qt-installation.<br />
 Doubleclick Generate.bat

 #### Linux/macOS